Turkish leader Erdogan visits Albania to strengthen relations - ExBulletin

 Turkish leader Erdogan visits Albania to strengthen relations

-Albania and Turkey are committed to strengthening their ties and increasing their economic and cultural relations

-TIRANA, Albania — Albania and Turkey on Monday pledged to strengthen ties and increase economic and cultural relations.
+TIRANA, Albania (AP) Albania and Turkey on Monday pledged to further strengthen ties and increase economic and cultural relations.

 Turkish President Recep Tayyip Erdogan visited Albania to hold talks with Prime Minister Edi Rama on strengthening bilateral relations and also inaugurate new Turkish-funded apartments for Albanians left homeless by the earthquake in 2019.